lue-bird/elm-review-mini/README.md

         }
 ```

-## when to write or enable a review
+## when to create or enable a review

 The bar to write or enable a review should be pretty high.
 A new review can often turn out to be a nuisance to someone, sometimes in ways you didn't predict, so making sure the review solves a real problem, and that your team is on board with it, is important.